chatterjeesrijeet/sri-website/README.md

 If you want, I can now:
 - Wire a Cloud Function to create calendar invites and finalize bookings, or
 - Replace the static booking flow with Calendly/Google Calendar integration.

+Notes on preference
+- If you want Calendly (fast, reliable): follow the Calendly setup above.
+No Firebase needed for bookings.
+- If you want a fully self-hosted flow (email verification + Firestore storage): use the Firebase flow already present.
+For production, combine Firestore triggers + Cloud Functions to emit calendar invites.